section-engineering-education/engineering-education/content/articles/introduction-to-wand-library-in-python/index.md

 ### Conclusion
 To conclude, we outlined what one can do using the image library in Wand — blurring, resizing, drawing, and transforming images.

-You can checkout the full source code [here](https://github.com/mukono10/Wand-library-in-python#wand-library-in-python).
+You can check out the full source code [here](https://github.com/mukono10/Wand-library-in-python#wand-library-in-python).

 To learn more about image manipulation, it is recommended to go through [this](https://www.programcreek.com/python/example/82689/wand.image.Image) article.